Analyzing trends: how do you do it?

 When things change in the world, your business needs to change too.
 You need to pay attention to what’s happening around you and figure out what’s important.
 That’s why trend analysis matters.
-Then you’ll need to make changes to your business so it keeps up with all the new stuff that’s happening.
+Then you’ll need to make changes to your business so it keeps up with all the new and relevant stuff that’s happening.

 How do you create a trend analysis?